 History of Costume by Blanche Payne

 These sources are best used as starting points.
 Look at the pictures and the text and then try to find the original picture in an art book and look at it more closely.

-A History of Costume by Karl Kohler is good for somethings and not for others.
-Kohler was the first researcher in the area of costume and established the basis upon which Norris and Boucher and others built.
-However, like all groudbreakers, he has his problems.
-Kohler\’s redrawn figures are very close to the original paintings and sculptures.
+A History of Costume by Karl Kohler is good for some things and not for others.
+Kohler was the first researcher in the area of costume and established the basis upon which Norris & Boucher and others built.
+However, like all groundbreakers, he has his problems.
+Kohler’s redrawn figures are very close to the original paintings and sculptures.
 But be aware that very few of his pattern layouts are accurate in the slightest.
-He was a researcher; not an experimental archeologist.
+He was a researcher, not an experimental archaeologist.
 Nonetheless, Kohler showcases the largest amount of photos of extant garments in a single place.
-This alone is worth the $10 cover price.
+This alone is worth the cover price.

 Be wary!
 There are some books out there that are how-tos but they are intended for makers of theatrical costumes, not for re-enactors trying to make historical clothing.
 Some of their information is useful, but remember that their purpose is to make clothing that looks good for the stage, not clothing that was actually worn in the Middle Ages.
 Books in this category include: